 WORK WITH DECOLONIZE EATING DISORDERS

 We are currently working towards fundraising and building a team that will design and implement reform initiatives for the policies and systemic components that shape eating disorder diagnosis, treatment, and prevention.

 The monopolization of the privatized insurance industry over eating disorder treatment.

 If you have ideas for policy initiatives or would like to contribute in any way please email stating interest and qualifications.

-Eating Disorder Recovery and Prevention: Regenerative Design Framework
+Eating Disorder Recovery and Prevention through a Regenerative Design Framework